woods.jpg

 IMG_0336.jpg

-Willa Hammitt Brown is a historian, speaker, and writer who has appeared on NPR and the CBC, and written for The Atlantic, Environmental History, and Western History Quarterly.
-Her first book, Gentlemen of the Woods: Manhood Myth and the American Lumberjack, is forthcoming from University of Minnesota Press.
+Willa Hammitt Brown is a historian, speaker, and writer who has appeared on NPR, the CBC, and ABC, has written for The Atlantic, Environmental History, and Western History Quarterly, and is the author of Gentlemen of the Woods: Manhood Myth and the American Lumberjack (University of Minnesota Press, 2025).
 She holds a PhD from the University of Virginia and a BA from Oxford University and has taught history, gender studies, and writing at the University of Virginia, onboard Semester at Sea, and at Harvard University.
-She lives in Minneapolis with her husband and their excellent dog.
+She lives in Minneapolis with her husband, son, and their excellent dog.

 “Second Nature: memory, myths, and the legacy of lumberjacks in the Northwoods” - Deer Lake Association, June 2024